Financial aid based on need is not automatically renewable. You must reapply to be considered for grants, loans, and/or work awards each year.

 Some students may be selected by DePauw or by the Federal Government for a separate process called "Verification".
 In these cases, the student will receive a separate request from the Financial Aid Office by email and/or by letter identifying what additional items are required to complete the file.
 The deadline for submitting verification items is 30 days from the time of notification.

 All student financial aid applicants are required to submit renewal documents according to the established deadlines.
 If your file is incomplete, you may jeopardize need-based scholarship assistance.
 Beginning June 1st, need-based scholarship assistance is awarded based on funding availability.
 If there are special circumstances that will prevent you from meeting these deadlines, please contact the Financial Aid Office.

 Financial aid award notifications will be available after second semester grades are finalized (in early June).
 Students receiving need-based assistance must also meet minimum satisfactory academic progress standards.
 Details are found at www.depauw.edu/admission/financial-aid/policies/sap/.

 Special Note for Indiana Residents

-It is imperative that Indiana residents meet the required deadline established by the State of Indiana (March 10th).
+It is imperative that Indiana residents meet the required deadline established by the State of Indiana (March 10th, although we recommend March 1st).
 If you receive state funding and you do not submit your FAFSA by the March 10th deadline, you will not be eligible for state funds and DePauw University will not replace the loss of these funds.